 It is arguable that the practical hurdles/implementation barriers described by ENA are 'business-as-usual' costs that do not require separate, additional funding.
 Under the incentive-based regulatory framework, networks are expected to manage the inevitable 'ups and downs' in expenditure components from year-to-year (to the extent they do not offset each other) by continually re-prioritising their work programs - as would be expected in a competitive market.
 Non-network solutions offer the transmission businesses valuable options to manage change and respond to new challenges.
-This suggests both the DMIS and DMIA may not be warranted.

-ENGIE submits:80
+ENGIE submitted:97